Norway is a world-class hiking destination, attracting both professional and leisure walkers from all over the world.

 - …and a whole lot more

-The majority of their cabins are not staffed and therefore you must borrow a key to gain access.
-You can pick up and return cabin keys by leaving a deposit of 100kr at staffed lodges and DNT offices, which are located in most big towns and cities, or partner offices such as the tourist information centres in many rural areas.
-You may keep the key as long as you remain a member.
+Non-members can collect and return cabin keys by leaving a deposit of 100kr at staffed lodges and/or DNT offices, which are located in most big towns and cities, or partner offices such as the tourist information centres in many rural areas.

 Before you embark on a hiking trip to Norway, here's a quick checklist of important things to consider: